greencloudcomputing/docs/docs/api/function.md

 ## Delete

 :::info
-Use this endpoint to delete a function from the Green Cloud system.
+Use this endpoint to delete a function from the GreenCloud system.
 :::

 #### Endpoint